mahlberg-lab/clic/docs/advanced/development.rst

 =====================

-Set-up of the development environment is very similar to a production environment, see README.rst for details on how to do this.
+Set-up of the development environment is very similar to a production environment, see README.rst (:ref:`CLiC: A corpus tool to support the analysis of literary texts`) for details on how to do this.

 The main difference is to use ``PROJECT_MODE= development`` (or not include any PROJECT_MODE, development is default), in your ``local-conf.mk``.
 This will stop